Hakiiiim/Artificial-Intelligence-Problem-Solving/README.md

 # Artificial-Intelligence-Problem-Solving
-The goal of this work is to understand how to model problems, to solve and implement the search algorithms
+The goal of this work is to understand how to model problems, to solve and implement the search algorithms.

 Course given by: Gauthier PICARD, Professor.
 PhD.
 HDR at the Ecole des Mines de Saint-étienne.